fredlemieux/nextjs-evently/README.md

 - **Docker:** For the development environment, but feel free to just run the app locally too
 - **Google Maps API:** Using the places API for autocompletion of Event locations

+### Local Dev Tech
+- **[NGROK:](https://ngrok.com/)** We need NGROK for the login webhook to work, this is fine with a one developer but TODO! we need to find a solution that doesn't entail setting up a Clerk account for every dev...
+  :-(

 ## TODOS

 - [ ] Duplicate Event name issue.
 Maybe we have repeat event with the same name.